solacecommunity/solace-prometheus-exporter/README.md

 ### Build Docker Image

-A build Dockerfile is included in the repository.<br/>
+A build Dockerfile is included in the repository.

 This is used to automatically build and push the latest image to the Dockerhub repository [solacecommunity/solace-prometheus-exporter](https://hub.docker.com/r/solacecommunity/solace-prometheus-exporter)

 ### Run Docker Image

-Environment variables are recommended to parameterize the exporter in Docker.<br/>
+Environment variables are recommended to parameterize the exporter in Docker.

-Put the following parameters, adapted to your situation, into a file on the local host, e.g., env.txt:<br/>
+Put the following parameters, adapted to your situation, into a file on the local host, e.g., env.txt:

 ```bash
 SOLACE_LISTEN_ADDR=0.0.0.0:9628